-The birth of mathematics as we know it today, occurred during the 16th to 18th centuries, perhaps starting with Galileo, Descartes, Fermat, Newton, the Bernoulli family, and Euler, as outlined in Fig. 1.4.
+Fig. 1.4.
 Galileo was formidable, due to his fame, fortune, and his stance against the powerful Catholic church and its establishment.
 His creativity in scientific circles was certainly well known due to his many skills and accomplishments.
 Fermat and Descartes were at the forefront of merging algebra and geometry, but while Fermat kept meticulous notebooks, he did not publish what he knew, and tended to be secretive.

-Much was yet to be done, by Newton and Leibniz, with the development of calculus, again based on the analytic function (i.e., Taylor series), by integration of functions based on their power series representation, term by term.
-This was a powerful technique, but as stated, incomplete, because the series is only valid within the ROC, but more importantly, Newton (and others) failed to recognize the powerful generalization to complex analytic series, and their functions.
-The breakthrough was Newton's publication of Principia (1687).
+Much was yet to be done, by Newton and Leibniz, with the development of calculus, using term to by term integration of functions, based on their Taylor series representation.
+This was a powerful technique, but as stated, incomplete, because the series is only valid for single-valued functions, within the RoC.
+But more importantly, Newton (and others) failed to recognize the powerful generalization to complex analytic series, and complex analytic functions.
+The first breakthrough was Newton's publication of Principia (1687).
+The second was Riemann (1851).
+There were many important incremental missteps between.

 Following Newton's lead, the secretive and introverted behavior of the typical mathematician dramatically changed with the Bernoulli family.
 The oldest brother, Jacob, taught his much younger brother Johann, who then taught his son Daniel, and Johann's star pupil, Euler.
-Euler first mastered all the tools and then published, with prolific intensity previously unknown.
+Euler first mastered all the tools and then published, with a prolific intensity previously unknown.

-Euler and the circular functions: The first major task was to understand the family of analytic circular functions, e^x , $\sin(x)$, $\cos(x)$, and $\log(x)$, a task begun by the Bernoulli family, but mastered by Euler.
+Euler and the circular functions: The first major task was to understand the family of analytic circular functions, $e^x$ , $\sin(x)$ , $\cos(x)$ , and $\log(x)$ , a task begun by the Bernoulli family, but mastered by Euler.
 Euler sought relations between these many functions, some of which are not thought of as being related, such as the log and sin functions.
 The connection that may "easily" be made is through the Taylor series.
-By the manipulation of the analytic series representations, the relationship between e^x , and the sin and cos was precisely captured with Euler's formula
+By the manipulation of the analytic series representations, the relationship between $e^x$ , and the sin and cos was precisely captured by and its analytic inverse